 - 1) via push button: - Press and hold the button for 3 seconds until the Status LED flashes slowly.
-If a display is available, "Press again to jump to BOOTLOADER" appears.
+Devices with display show a text like "Press again to jump to BOOTLOADER".
 Then briefly press the button again to activate the boot loader, or if you wait 3 seconds instead, the device returns to the initial state.